 Get Help from a Criminal Defense Attorney

 If you have been arrested and require assistance, our experience criminal defense attorneys at Remington & Dixon are here to help.
-Contact us to discuss the terms of your bail and your required court appearances.
+Contact a Charlotte Criminal Lawyer to discuss the terms of your bail and your required court appearances.

 Brandon double-majored in Political Science and Criminal Justice at the University of North Carolina at Charlotte.
 He earned his Juris Doctor from Barry University School of Law in Orlando, Florida.
 Throughout his career, Brandon has received numerous awards and recognition from his peers and agencies that rate attorneys.
 A few of these awards are from The National Trial Lawyers: Top 100 Trial Lawyer in 2014, The National Trial Lawyers: Top 40 Under 40 in 2014, Nation’s Top One Percent: National Association of Distinguished Counsel in 2015, Super Lawyers: Rising Stars in 2018 and 2019, and North Carolina Business Magazine: Legal Elite in 2019, among others.